Impatiens balfourii: A Colorful Delight with Invasive Potential

-Impatiens balfourii belongs to the Balsaminaceae family of plants.
-It is also called Balfour’s Touch-Me-Not, Poor Man’s Orchid, and Kashmir Balsam.
+Family and Common Names: Impatiens balfourii belongs to the Balsaminaceae family of plants.
+It is also known by various common names, including Balfour’s Touch-Me-Not, Poor Man’s Orchid, and Kashmir Balsam.

-Also read about Impatiens ‘Divine Violet’
+Also, read about Impatiens ‘Divine Violet’

 We are sorry that this post was not useful for you!